twilio-labs/open-pixel-art/CONTRIBUTING.md

 After making the code changes, please follow the steps outlined above.

-Once you open a pull request, make sure to uncomment the additional info section in the pull request template and add a description as well as reference any issues this is addressing.
+Once you open a pull request, make sure to uncomment the additional info section in the pull request template and add a description as well as a reference any issues this is addressing.

 ## Project Structure